 There is a huge range of games that require you to download them from your browser.
 Maybe you’re trying to get games from GOG or the Humble Store, or perhaps an emulator you found online is not working.
 These tips can help you get your browser back to normal.

-Before smashing your router in frustration, check if you can download from anywhere else.
+Before smashing your router in frustration, check if you can download it from anywhere else.

 If you can download from other sites as normal, then it’s likely a server problem.
 Unfortunately, there’s nothing you can do in this situation.
 You’ll just have to wait until their server recovers.